Guides

 - encouraging children to keep secrets.

 It’s also important to educate children about their ability to tell any adult not to touch their body or to keep secrets about activities, because both tactics often used by predators.
 However it’s difficult to trust that sort of prevention because young children are unsophisticated and therefore prone to victimization by older individuals, particularly those they are familiar with (a cousin, uncle, babysitter, or friend of a parent).
 About 40 percent of child victims of abuse are under age 6, too young to understand what a predator may be doing or to articulate their fear of being with that person again.
-For those reasons it’s important for parents and other adults to recognize signs of abuse in young children, including:
+For those reasons parents and other adults need to recognize signs of abuse in young children, including:

 - anxiety or unexplained fear;